dannyvankooten/www.dannyvankooten.com/src/content/contact.md

 ---
 title:  "Contact"
+description: "How to get in touch with Danny van Kooten"
 ---

 Would you like to get in contact?
 If so, please go through the questions below to help save us both some time.